Can the Police Unlock Your Phone?

 This decision has not been appealed or otherwise challenged by other jurisdictions.
 With emerging technological advancements, the Canadian courts have made it clear that while the police may acquire search warrants against individuals and seize items, access to information within the seized devices are not automatic.

-For more information on search of password-protected devices, or to obtain effective legal representation in unlawful search and seizure, contact us at Filkow Law – 604-558-8778.
+For more information on search of password-protected devices, or to obtain effective legal representation in unlawful search and seizure of your cell phone in Canada, contact us at Filkow Law – 604-558-8778.
 If you find yourself in need of a criminal defence lawyer, call immediately.